 That shelf now holds the dictionaries, thesauruses, and stylebooks.
-The bookend is a copy of Shakespear and an old one-volume encyclopedia.
+The bookend is a copy of Shakespeare and an old one-volume encyclopedia.

 Oops, I just added Word Menu to the bookend, then noticed some more dictionaries and stylebooks on the floor.
 This category will have to be continued on next shelf.

 I suspect that much of the pile at the left end of the bottom shelf can be thrown away.
 The pile of computer manuals yielded only a couple of catalogs and a sheet of scratch paper.

 While mending HCJ* One, I realized that my stitches were closer to hemming than overcasting.
-I poked the needle down into the back close to where it had come up through the crotch, then pushed it diagnally through the layers to come up in the crotch again.
+I poked the needle down into the back close to where it had come up through the crotch, then pushed it diagonally through the layers to come up in the crotch again.
 Then I pushed the needle through to the other side and hemmed the other side down.